Actively Recruiting

 - Clinical diagnosis of psychosis, schizophrenia, bipolar disorders, or intellectual disability

-- Clinically significant suicidality with plan or attempt as assessed by The Structured Clinical Interview (SCID)
+- Presence of clinically significant suicidality with plan or attempt

 - Currently receiving psychological or pharmacological treatment for insomnia or anxiety disorder